bwetherfield/bwetherfield.github.io/_posts/2020-6-27-pandas-music21.md

 ## Merging adjacent rows of the same type

 For my application, I require that a list of consecutive rests (notated silences) be lumped together as a _single_ rest with accumulated duration.
-All other rows of the dataset must be kept in tact, as shown below:
+All other rows of the dataset must be kept intact, as shown below:

 ### Before merging adjacent rests